 St Elisabeth Convent, a Russian Orthodox community in Minsk, Belarus

-Sister Fortina sang a beautiful song dedicated to our lady at the end of Mass.
+When they visited us, Sister Fortina sang a beautiful song dedicated to our lady at the end of Mass.
 I asked her to repeat this and you can hear it below.
-For more information about the Sisters work please click here.